cs4241-21a/a3-persistence/README.markdown

 Shannen Lin:

-- the five Express middleware packages you used and a short (one sentence) summary of what each one does.

 The goal of the application was to create a two-tier web application with a database, an express server, and a CSS framework.
 A user should be able to login to a page or create an account if they don't have one.
 Once logged in, a user can create, remove, and edit book reviews which will show up in a table.

 I faced a lot of challenges to realize the application.
 The challenge that gave me the hardest time was to figure out how to have a user view only their own data and how I would communicate that between the different pages.
 I also had a hard time figuring out how to design my website to look nice as I don't really have much designing experience.
 Even with Bootstrap, I still struggled to figure out a good design.